-In the name of the Commonwealth of Massachusetts you are hereby directed to notify and warn the inhabitants of the Town of Fairhaven qualified to vote on town affairs to meet as follows:
+In the name of the Commonwealth of Massachusetts you are hereby directed to notify and warn the inhabitants of the Town of Fairhaven qualified to vote on town affairs to meet, pursuant to the provisions of Chapter 92 of the Acts of 2020, by remote access following the instructions set forth above, as follows:

-On Saturday, the twelfth day of June at 9:00 a.m. in the Walter Silveira Auditorium at the Elizabeth I. Hastings Middle School, then and there, to act upon the following articles:
+On Saturday, the twelfth day of June at 9:00 a.m. to act upon the following articles.
+The Board of Selectmen suggest that town meeting reconvene on Monday, June 14 and Tuesday, June 15 as needed to complete action on the warrant articles.